In This Article

-There's nothing quite like finding the perfect pair of dark denim jeans that fit right, feel comfortable, and look good for every occasion.
-That is, until you see the dye bleeding onto everything from your sneakers to your sweater—and even your skin.
+There's nothing quite like finding the perfect pair of dark denim jeans that fit just right, feel comfortable, and look good for every occasion.
+That is, until you see the dye bleeding onto everything from your sneakers to your sweater—and sometimes even your skin.
 Unfortunately, the indigo dye that's used to create that inky, dark look is notorious for bleeding.
 This can also happen after several washes and with high-end designer denim, too.
-But before you lose all hope, we're here to tell you that there are things you can do to prevent your dark jeans from losing their dye, and keep them looking brand new.
+But before you lose all hope, we're here to tell you that you can wash new jeans while preventing them from losing their dye and keeping them looking brand new.
+Better yet, washing new jeans entails little more than a simple cold cycle in the washing machine or a more involved vinegar soak in a bucket or the bathtub.

 Keep scrolling to learn how to avoid fabric bleeding on your dark denim jeans.